What can you do for shingles in your eye?

 Consult a doctor

 It is necessary to seek immediate medical attention if you suspect shingles in your eyes.
-The drastic and long-term effects of shingles in your eyes can be prevented if you get a quick diagnosis and start treatment immediately.
-Symptoms like a shingles rash, redness, swelling, and pain in one side of the nose or forehead should not be taken for granted and you should consult a doctor immediately.
+The drastic and long-term effects of shingles on your eyes can be prevented if you receive a prompt diagnosis and start treatment immediately.
+Symptoms such as a shingles rash, redness, swelling, and pain on one side of the nose or forehead should not be taken lightly, and you should consult a doctor immediately.

 FAQs about shingles in your eye